Analyzing Virgin Galactic (SPCE) and The Competition

 |2.50

-Virgin Galactic currently has a consensus price target of $19.00, suggesting a potential upside of 9.45%.
-As a group, “Transportation services” companies have a potential upside of 12.81%.
-Given Virgin Galactic’s rivals stronger consensus rating and higher probable upside, analysts clearly believe Virgin Galactic has less favorable growth aspects than its rivals.
+Virgin Galactic presently has a consensus target price of $19.00, suggesting a potential downside of 0.16%.
+As a group, “Transportation services” companies have a potential upside of 2.86%.
+Given Virgin Galactic’s peers stronger consensus rating and higher probable upside, analysts clearly believe Virgin Galactic has less favorable growth aspects than its peers.

 22.0% of Virgin Galactic shares are owned by institutional investors.
 Comparatively, 57.9% of shares of all “Transportation services” companies are owned by institutional investors.
 14.3% of Virgin Galactic shares are owned by insiders.
 Comparatively, 21.8% of shares of all “Transportation services” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

+This table compares Virgin Galactic and its peers’ net margins, return on equity and return on assets.

 Summary

-Virgin Galactic rivals beat Virgin Galactic on 12 of the 13 factors compared.
+Virgin Galactic peers beat Virgin Galactic on 12 of the 13 factors compared.

 Virgin Galactic Holdings, Inc., an integrated aerospace company, develops human spaceflight for private individuals and researchers in the United States.
 It also manufactures air and space vehicles.
 The company's spaceship operations include commercial human spaceflight, flying commercial research, and development payloads into space.
 In addition, it engages in the design and development, manufacturing, ground and flight testing, and post-flight maintenance of spaceflight vehicles.
 Virgin Galactic Holdings, Inc. was founded in 2017 and is headquartered in Las Cruces, New Mexico.